christiancioffi/CTF_Write-ups/UIUCTF_2023/WEB/Adminplz/README.md

 ## Context

-This challenge is about a Log Injection that leads to exfiltration of cookies.
+This challenge is about a Log Injection leading to exfiltration of cookies.

 ## Exploring the challenge